Committed to keeping you informed

 - Jefferson Washington Township Hospital

-LVHN, which is higher cost than peer health systems in the Lehigh Valley area, provided a proposal in December 2024 with demands for a near 30% price hike in the first year of our commercial contract.
-The health system has yet to move off these proposed cost increases, which are not affordable for Pennsylvanians or employers and would drive up premiums, out-of-pocket expenses as well as the cost of doing business for local companies.
+LVHN is one of the most expensive health systems in eastern Pennsylvania and is demanding a more than 20% price hike in the first year of our contract for our employer-sponsored commercial plans.
+LVHN’s demands are not affordable for Pennsylvanians or employers and would drive up premiums, out-of-pocket expenses as well as the cost of doing business for local companies.

 Rather than spending the past year engaging in good-faith negotiation, LVHN repeatedly stalled progress in our discussions and failed to counter our proposal for more than six months.

-It remains our top priority to reach an agreement with LVHN.
+It remains our top priority to reach an agreement with LVHN that maintains continued network access to the health system for people enrolled in employer-sponsored commercial plans and the Veteran Affairs Community Care Network (VACCN).
+We are proposing rates that continue to reimburse LVHN at market-competitive rates.
 However, we need the health system to provide a proposal that’s affordable for the people and businesses we collectively serve.

 Continuity of care allows UnitedHealthcare members in active treatment for a serious or complex condition with a provider at the time they left our network to continue receiving in-network benefits with their provider for 90 days after they went out of network.